libpfasst/LibPFASST/docs/source/parameters.rst

    iterations, hence one should use caution using PFASST_pred = true with time dependent boundary conditions.

 #.
-If PFASST_pred is true, and Nsweeps is greater than one and
+If PFASST_pred is true, and nsweeps_pred is greater than one and
-   Pipeline_G is true, then the predictor will act like the normal PFASST_pred with Nsweeps equals one, but more iterations will be taken.
+   pipeline_pred is true, then the predictor will act like the normal PFASST_pred with nsweeps equals one, but more iterations will be taken.
 This choice is a bit strange.
 No communication is needed until each processor is doing the P+1st iteration, then new initial data must be used and in all cases, previous f values are used in the SDCsweeps.
 The caveat about t0 is still valid.

 #.
-Finally, if PFASST_pred is true, and Nsweeps is greater than one
+Finally, if PFASST_pred is true, and nsweeps_pred is greater than one
-   and Pipeline_G is false, then the predictor will act like the normal PFASST_pred with Nsweeps equals one, but additional iterations are taken before the initial conditions at each processor are reset.
+   and pipeline_pred is false, then the predictor will act like the normal PFASST_pred with nsweeps equals one, but additional iterations are taken before the initial conditions at each processor are reset.
 This can be done without communication.
 The caveat about t0 is still valid.